Kudoo39/trendy-store-api/README.md

 To get started with the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/Kudoo39/trending-api`
+1. Clone the repository: `git clone https://github.com/Kudoo39/trendy-store-api`
-2. Navigate to the project directory: `cd trending-api`
+2. Navigate to the project directory: `cd trendy-store-api`
 3. Install dependencies: `npm install` or `yarn install`
 4. Run the project: `npm run start` or `yarn start`
 5. Run the application in developer mode: `npm run dev` or `yarn dev`